NxPKG/khulnasoft-docs/content/stream/stream-live/download-stream-live-videos.md

 {{</Aside>}}

-1. Log in to your [Cloudflare dashboard](https://dash.cloudflare.com) and select your account.
+1. Log in to your [Khulnasoft dashboard](https://dash.Khulnasoft.com) and select your account.
 2. Click **Stream** > **Live Inputs**.
 3. Click a live input from the list to select it.
 4. Under **Videos created by live input**, locate your video and click to select it.